Ravoxsg/A_chronology_of_deep_learning/README.md

 This *AI Winter* continued until roughly 2006, when research in deep learning started to flourish again.

+* This *AI winter* probably ended with the groundbreaking (yet fairly simple) invention of *autoencoders*:\
+[Reducing the dimensionality of data with neural networks](https://pdfs.semanticscholar.org/7d76/b71b700846901ac4ac119403aa737a285e36.pdf), Hinton et al., 2006, Science, **7066 citations**

 ## 2010s

 ### 2010-2011